braintribehq/models2019/README.md

 # IMPORTANT FOR MODELS2019 REVIEWERS

+The Tribefire documentation is continuously updated and freely available (no fees, no registration) to users, including a fully [working virtual machine](https://academy.tribefire.com/training/).

 Reading the submitted paper should act as a very quick summary about Cortex and Tribefire. **The video on [Extending The Platform](https://academy.tribefire.com/extending-tribefire-overview/) is the last one of the technical base course**.
 It describes the extension of TF given by the **tribefire demo (cartridge) described in the paper** (including models, expert, and configuration via wires) should be understandable despite the technicisms of the platform.

+The latest video on Tribefire is available [here](https://github.com/braintribehq/models2019/blob/master/Documents/) and its explanation is currently available as PDF document [Demo 2019](https://github.com/braintribehq/models2019/blob/master/Documents/).
+The final version of this demo video will include the audio track and will be part of the [training offer](https://academy.tribefire.com/training/)

 # Tribefire: a Platform for Platforms driven by Normalised Models